Fabric Code: tpr469

 BXU19i_6 BXU19i_6

-Sherd BXU19i-6 from Kikiniu (PNG).
+Sherd BXU19i-6 from Kikiniu (New Guinea).
 Slide KM_1_14 from K Marsaglia & B David. x4 Magnification PPL (left) XPL (right).
 Scale bar: 0.5mm.
 High resolution image in VIMIPO (user: Guest pwd: Guest).
 Imaged by K. Hardy and M. Leclerc, ANU.

 Pores taken as calcareous.